Farm to Family delivers fresh produce and local meats, dairy, and other grocery items to customers in Washington, DC and Richmond, VA.

 Q: How can I plan my meals?
 Will I know what I'm getting before it arrives?

 Yes and no. We send out an email every week in addition to the auto-reminder you get from CSAware telling you to pick up your share.
-In this email we will give you a recipe, a little information about our vendors, and "The List."
+In this email we may give you a recipe, a little information about our vendors, and "The List."
 Please note that this is a list of what we THINK will be in your share, not what will absolutely be in your share.
 We often pick items up from the farm the day of the share, which means that everything is as fresh as possible.

 Q: How will I be billed if I sign up for the Installment Plan/Recurring Payments?